Bowel cancer screening

 In Lincolnshire the screening colonoscopies are undertaken in the endoscopy department at Lincoln County Hospital, Pilgrim Hospital, Boston and Grantham and District Hospital.

-• About five in 10 people who have a colonoscopy will have a normal result.
+• About four in 10 people who have a colonoscopy will have a normal result.

-• About four in 10 will be found to have a polyp, which if removed may prevent cancer developing.
+• About five in 10 will be found to have one or more polyps, which if removed may prevent cancer developing.